"Out of the box fiction!"

 Tami Lee Conkers is a spunky Florida chick who works at a homeless shelter.
 Cat Avery is handsome, well-educated, articulate, funny and dark.
 He lives in a bum motel and bartends right down the street from Tami Lee.
 She falls for him—even though she knows better.
 The man is a registered sex offender.

-Free from the publisher and on iTunes.
+Free from iTunes.

 Vodka Warrior: The Hard Stuff, Book #2 from The Wild Rose Press (April 30, 2014)